 - Written submission

-- Evidence of academic achievement (during first year of university)
+- Evidence of academic achievement or unofficial transcript

 - Be registered with CQUniversity Inclusion and Accessibility or have documents that outline your physical disability or medical illness which has been formally diagnosed.